Pillar 3

 Held Advisory Group builds the execution layer.
 The decisions that need to be made once, in advance, so they do not need to be made under stress.

-Household emergency protocol is the third pillar of Held Advisory Group's household resilience framework.
-It is the component that determines whether the documentation and physical preparedness infrastructure your household has in place can actually be activated correctly, completely, and without hesitation when it needs to be.
+Household emergency protocols are the third pillar of the Held Advisory framework — the component that determines whether the documentation and physical preparedness infrastructure your household has in place can actually be activated correctly, completely, and without hesitation when it needs to be.

 The engagement covers five components:

 We conduct a site-specific analysis of your property, neighborhood, and surrounding risk zones — mapping primary and secondary evacuation routes calibrated to the hazards most relevant to your location.
 Wildfire evacuation corridors in Southern California close quickly and congest faster.
-Your routing framework takes that into consideration and establishes decision triggers for the event of an emergency.
+Your routing framework takes that into consideration and establishes decision triggers for the moment an emergency begins.

-Every person in your household — adults, older children, household staff, regular caregivers — receives a defined role within the emergency protocol execution framework.
+Every person in your household — adults, older children, household staff, regular caregivers — receives a defined role within the emergency protocol framework.
 Who retrieves the go-bags.
 Who handles pets.
 Who is responsible for the grab-and-go documentation kit.
 Who makes the call to leave.
-It is defined in advance, practiced, and available in writing.
+Defined in advance, practiced, and available in writing to every household member.

 Gas, water, and electrical shutoff locations are identified, documented, and physically marked.
-Responsible household members are walked through the shutoff procedures for each system and trained in Do’s and Don’ts for emergency situations.
+Responsible household members are walked through the shutoff procedures for each system and trained in correct emergency response.
 This single component eliminates one of the most common points of injury in residential emergency response.

-Your household emergency protools are built to interface directly with the physical preparedness infrastructure established in Pillar 02.
+Your household emergency protocols are built to interface directly with the preparedness infrastructure established in Pillar 2.
 Go-bags are staged in alignment with your evacuation sequence.
 Vehicle kits are located and loaded for the routes you will actually use.
-Physical supplies and the procedural protocols are designed together, not assembled separately and hoped to be compatible.
+Physical supplies and procedural protocols are designed together — not assembled separately and hoped to be compatible.

 There is a version of preparedness that stops at acquisition.
-Supplies purchased, kit assembled – box checked.
-It is the most common version that carries a risk for failure: When activation is required, the household discovers that ownership and operability are not the same thing.
+Supplies purchased, kit assembled — intention fulfilled.
+It is the most common version, and it carries a specific risk: when activation is required, the household discovers that ownership and operability are not the same thing.

 The execution gap is the distance between having a system and being able to run it under stress, in the dark, with children asking questions and a phone that may or may not have signal.